VanishInbox

 Google Voice numbers work for some users in some regions but are inconsistent.
 Paid SMS verification services (which provide genuine SIM numbers rather than VoIP lines) have higher success rates but come with a cost and their own privacy trade-offs.

-The most straightforward approach, if you want to avoid giving a personal number, is to understand what triggers the request in the first place โ€” and avoid those triggers.
+The most straightforward approach, if you want to avoid giving a personal number, is understanding what triggers the request in the first place, then avoiding those triggers.

 How to reduce the chance of being asked for phone verification